Little Flavor: Heavy Leptons, Z' and Higgs Phenomenology: conclusion

 \section{conclusion}

 The Little Flavor model \cite{Kaplan:2011vz,2013PhRvD..87l5036S} provides a new direction for the TeV flavor physics, while in the same time extends the Little Higgs models.
 It also alleviates the fine-tuning problem in the Little Higgs theory.
 Fermions get masses in this new mechanism through the breaking of vector-like symmetries associated with exotic vector-like Dirac fermions and an approximate nonlinear symmetry in the Higgs sector.
-It suppresses FCNC while being different than Minimal Flavor Violation in the low energy \cite{DGDB}, it also provides multiple collider signatures within LHC reach.
+It suppresses FCNC only by a $U(2)^2$ vector symmetry rather than $U(2)^5$ chiral symmetry in Minimal Flavor Violation in the low energy \cite{Grabowska:2015rda}, it also provides multiple collider signatures within LHC reach.

 In this paper, we focus on the lepton part of the flavor model, and constructed a TeV neutrino see-saw mechanism.
 The new physics beyond the SM could be observed through $Z'$ and Higgs physics, as experimental proofs.